TrailBlazer: Trajectory Control for Diffusion-Based Video Generation: Method

 \subsection{Pipeline}

-As mentioned above, keyframing \cite{keyframe} is a technique that defines properties of images at particular frames (keys) in timeline and then automatically interpolates these values to achieve a smooth transition between the keys.
+As mentioned above, keyframing \cite{keyframe} is a technique that defines properties of images at particular frames (keys) in a timeline and then automatically interpolates these values to achieve a smooth transition between the keys.
 It is widely used in the movie animation and visual effects industries since it reduces the artist's work while simultaneously producing temporally smooth motion that would be hard to achieve if the artist directly edited every image.
-Our system takes the advantage of this principle, and asks the user to specify several keys, consisting of bboxes and the associated prompts, describing the subject location and appearance or behavior at the particular times.
+Our system takes advantage of this principle, and asks the user to specify several keys, consisting of bboxes and the associated prompts, describing the subject location and appearance or behavior at the particular times.
 For instance, as shown in \FigRef{fig:teaser} (Middle-right), the video of the cat initially sitting on the left, then running to the right, is achieved simply by placing keys at three frames only.
 Specifically, the sitting cat in the first part of the video is obtained with two identically positioned bboxes on the left, with the keyframes at the beginning and middle of the timeline and the prompt word ``sitting'' associated with both.
 A third keyframe is placed at the end of the video, with the bbox positioned on the right together with the prompt changing to ``running''.
 This results in the cat smoothly transitioning from sitting to running in the second part of the video.

 We use the pre-trained ZeroScope model \cite{zeroscope} in all our experiments with no neural network training, finetuning, or optimization at inference time.
 Our pipeline is shown in \FigRef{fig:pipe}.
 The spatial cross attention and the temporal attention is discussed in detail in the \SecRef{ssec:sattn} and \SecRef{ssec:tattn}, respectively.
-The editing of all the spatial and the temporal editing is performed in the early steps $t \in \{T,...,T-N_S\}$, and $t \in \{T,...,T-N_M\}$ of backward denoising process, where $T$ is the total number of denoising time steps, and $N_S$, and $N_M$ are hyperparameters specifying the number of steps of spatial and temporal attention editing.
-The parameter setting is detailed in our supplementary material.
+All spatial and temporal editing is performed in the early steps $t \in \{T,...,T-N_S\}$, and $t \in \{T,...,T-N_M\}$ of the backward denoising process, where $T$ is the total number of denoising time steps, and $N_S$, and $N_M$ are hyperparameters specifying the number of steps of spatial and temporal attention editing.
+The parameter settings are detailed in our supplementary material.

 In the subsequent sections we describe how our algorithm is implemented by modifying the spatial and temporal attention in a pre-trained diffusion model.
 Please refer to \cite{RombachStablediffusion21, DDIM, hoDDPM20, blogLillog} for background on overall diffusion model architectures.